Tiger Jeet Singh: New Japan Pro-Wrestling (1973–1981)

-All Japan Pro Wrestling (1981-1990)
+All Japan Pro Wrestling (1981–1990)

 He defeated Seiji Sakaguchi in 1976 to win the NWF Asian title and remained champion until making a jump to All-Japan Pro Wrestling in 1981.
 Singh wrestled in the main event of the joint New Japan-All Japan card in Tokyo in 1978 with Abdullah the Butcher to take on the Japanese dream team of Inoki and Giant Baba.
 Singh would later team with Abdullah frequently.

 Singh defeated El Canek to win the UWA World Heavyweight Championship in Mexico in 1980 and lost the title to Inoki months later.
 Singh regained it but then dropped it back to Canek in 1981.
 In Toronto Singh had one final match for Frank Tunney against Sheik in 1977, when he subbed for no-show Dusty Rhodes.
 Singh defeated Ric Flair in Toronto in 1979, and unsuccessfully challenging Nick Bockwinkel for the AWA title at the Gardens.

 Singh continued to wrestle in Japan into the 1990s and make occasional appearances on indie shows in Toronto.
 In 1990, he teamed with Inoki to defeat Big Van Vader and Animal Hamaguchi in the main event of Inoki's 30th anniversary show in Yokohama.

-Return to New Japan Pro-Wrestling (1991-1995)
+Return to New Japan Pro-Wrestling (1991–1995)

 In the early 1990s, Singh wrestled for New Japan Pro-Wrestling.
 On December 18, 1991, Singh lost to Hiroshi Hase in match held in the island of Ganryū-jima.

-Frontier Martial-Arts Wrestling (1992-1994)
+Frontier Martial-Arts Wrestling (1992–1994)

 He ventured to Frontier Martial-Arts Wrestling (FMW) in 1992, and had a bloody feud with Atsushi Onita.
 Whilst in FMW Singh teamed with a young Sabu, who also accompanied him to the ring.
 Singh also wrestled in the main event of the first Heisei Ishingun card in Tokyo in 1994, losing to Shiro Koshinaka in a bout refereed by Inoki.

-IWA Japan (1995-2003)
+IWA Japan (1995–2003)

 Singh was a prominent participant in the IWA-Japan 1995 King of the Death Matches Tournament.
 In the opening contest of the quarter-finals round, he forced Mr. Gannosuke into submission while Gannosuke was inside a bed of barbed wire.
 Singh advanced to the semi-finals where he lost to Terry Funk.
 Even after dominating the match and throwing Funk into broken glass, Cactus Jack came out of nowhere and miscalculated an attack with Singh's signature sword on Funk and hit Singh instead.
 In the finals Singh interfered briefly and joined Cactus Jack in attacking Terry Funk.

-Hustle (2004, 2007-2009)
+Hustle (2004, 2007–2009)

 Singh occasionally wrestled for Japanese promotion Hustle during the 2000s.
 In July 2008 Singh participated in Hustle's Grand Prix tournament.
 He represented India and faced Bob Sapp who represented the USA.

 World Wrestling Federation (1997)

-In 1997, Singh's son Tiger Ali Singh was signed by the WWF and would managed Tiger Ali.
+In 1997, Singh's son Tiger Ali Singh was signed by the WWF and Singh would manage him.
 He appeared at ringside at WWF's United Kingdom-exclusive pay-per-view event One Night Only on September 20, 1997.
 Singh left WWF that November when his son was taken off WWF TV.